-According to the latest figures compiled by the California Department of Education, the county’s 20 school districts have only 315 certified teachers for the nearly 22,000 limited English speaking students enrolled in bilingual
+According to the latest figures compiled by the California Department of Education, the county’s 20 school districts have only 315 certified teachers for the nearly 22,000 limited English speaking students enrolled in bilingual education programs.

 The county’s ratio of 69 students for every certified bilingual teacher is worse than the state’s 61-to-1 ratio — itself considered unacceptably high by critics of bilingual education.

 Statewide, as many as 20,000 additional certified teachers are needed to adequately staff bilingual education programs, experts say.
 County districts have to compete with districts all over the state for available certified bilingual teachers.

 “California colleges and universities are producing 900 graduates a year in bilingual education, and we have 1,000 school districts in the state,” said Kent Patterson, assistant superintendent for the Oxnard Elementary School District.